Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 - Allow the wood to dry for 24 hours before using it.

-You can darken stained wood using coffee.
-To do so:
+You can darken stained wood by applying coffee over it.

-- Brew a large pot of coffee and leave it cool — make the coffee thick, so it doesn’t pool on the wood.
+- Brew a large coffee pot and leave it cool — make the coffee thick, so it doesn’t pool on the wood.

 - Apply the coffee to the surface using a paintbrush.